pydam/EmaLink/Readme.md

 # EmaLink

 A device that bridges the communication between Loop software application and Omnipod and Medtronic insulin pumps.
 This is a fork from RileyLink, focusing on reducing size of the device, improving communication range and extending battery life.
 Also, you can charge EmaLink with any micro USB charger - much broader available vs. the mini port USB used by RileyLink.
-Currently, a battery lifetime of >110 hours is expected with an Omnipod pump.
+Currently, a battery lifetime of 72-110 hours is expected with Loop and an Omnipod pump.
+For Medtronic pumps, battery lifetime is expected to be over 48 hours, depending heavily on the application used and its settings.

 ![Connected to Omnipod](https://github.com/sks01/EmaLink/blob/master/pictures/Omnipod_conn.jpeg)